 - Ability to upload a document on the competencies

-Competency mapping is an essential element of any successful training platform.
-Incorporating this into your organisation is important to the ultimate success of your training requirements.
+In conclusion, competency mapping is an essential element of any successful training platform.
+Therefore, incorporating this into your organisation is important to the ultimate success of your training requirements.
 Book a Live Demo here to see how dita Solutions can be part of your success.